loum/makester/README.md

 ```
 git submodule update --remote --merge
 ```
-or, as a convenience:
+... or, as a convenience:
 ```
 make submodule-update
 ```
 ### Makester Variables
 The standard [GNU Makefile variable](https://www.gnu.org/software/make/manual/html_node/Using-Variables.html) convention is adhered to within the project.
-Makester introduces special purpose variables are denoted as `MAKESTER__`.
+Makester introduces special purpose variables are denoted as `MAKESTER__<VARIABLE_NAME>`.
 Makester will attempt to provide sane defaults to get you started.
 However, it is recommended that you override these values in your own project's Makefile to provide more informative context.

 Makester special purpose variable values can be viewed any time with the `vars` target:
 ```